Boston University: Colleges and schools

-Boston University offers bachelor's degrees, master's degrees, and doctorates, and medical, dental, and law degrees through its 17 schools and colleges.
+Boston University offers bachelor's, master's, doctorate, medical, dental, and law degrees through its 17 schools and colleges.
 The newest school at Boston University is the Frederick S. Pardee School of Global Studies (established 2014).
 Boston University Wheelock College of Education & Human Development was renamed in 2018 following the merger with Wheelock College.
 In 2019, BU created the Faculty of Computing & Data Sciences, which is an interdisciplinary academic unit that will train students in computing and enable them to combine data science with their chosen field.
-In 2022, BU's medical school was renamed the Aram V. Chobanian & Edward Avedisian School of Medicine (following a $100 million gift from Edward Avedisian).
+In 2022, BU's medical school was renamed the Aram V. Chobanian & Edward Avedisian School of Medicine (following a $100 million gift from Edward Avedisian, a career clarinetist).
+In December 2024, the Center for Computing & Data Sciences was renamed the Duan Family Center for Computing & Data Sciences.

 Each school and college at the university has a three letter abbreviation, which is commonly used in place of their full school or college name.
-For example, the College of Arts & Sciences is commonly referred to as CAS, the College of Engineering is ENG, and the College of Fine Arts is CFA, etc.
+For example, the College of Arts & Sciences is commonly referred to as CAS, the College of Engineering is ENG, the College of General Studies is CGS, and the College of Fine Arts is CFA.

 The College of Fine Arts was formerly named the School of Fine Arts (SFA).
 The College of Arts & Sciences (CAS) was formerly named the College of Liberal Arts (CLA).
 The College of Communication was formerly named the School of Public Communication (SPC).
 The Questrom School of Business (Questrom) was formerly known as the School of Management (SMG), and the College of Business Administration (CBA) prior to that.
 The College of General Studies (CGS) was formerly named the College of Basic Studies (CBS).

 The Mental Health Counseling and Behavioral Medicine (MHCBM) Program at Boston University School of Medicine offers a master's degree for students who wish to become licensed to practice as a mental health counselor.
 The program adheres to educational guidelines and standards of the American Counseling Association (ACA), American Mental Health Counselors Association (AMHCA), and the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which is an independent agency recognized by the Council for Higher Education Accreditation.
 The MHCBM Program is the only counselor education program in the entire United States that is housed in a medical school for solely training students in clinical mental health counseling to treat clients and patients with a mental disorder via counseling and psychotherapy.
 Boston University is accredited by the New England Commission of Higher Education.